Tuesday 22 – Friday 25 July

 1:15pm | Welcome & Opening of WA Showcase 2025 Welcome by CircuitWest Chair Fiona de Garis & Executive Director Philippa Maughan |

-1:45pm | Tech Initiative Dr. Sue Fenty Studham, Manager Workforce Development |
+1:45pm | Driving Change: CircuitWest’s Live Performing Arts Tech Initiative – Dr. Sue Fenty Studham, Manager Workforce Development |

-2:15pm | Culturally Courageous: the story of creating a Noongar language adaptation of a Shakespearean play Kylie Bracknell, Clint Bracknell, Kyle Morrison, Dr. Sue Fenty Studham & Luzita Fereday |
+2:15pm | Culturally Courageous: the story of creating a Noongar language production of a Shakespearean play – Kylie Bracknell, Clint Bracknell, Kyle Morrison, Sue Fenty Studham & Luzita Fereday |

 3:15pm | Afternoon Tea |